Chetu-S-A/Play_automate/README.md

 # Play_automate
-THis is a script that can be used to automate the deployment of a play application
+This is a script that can be used to automate the deployment of a play application